muratk5n/thirdwave/en/index.md

 Multiculturalism is a nice word but it never works - in one generation the migrant assimilates.
 Why bother with mumbling stupid shit shaking lanterns with smoke coming out whatever.
-State psyop likes this shit bcz it is in their interest to keep people seperate, disconnected - it's a variation of divide-and-rule.
+State psyop likes this biz bcz it is in their interest to keep people seperate, disconnected - it's a variation of divide-and-rule.